 Facing the Saint-Jean Estuary near Gaspé, Chalets du bout du monde provide a central location to make the most of your vacations in Gaspésie.
 Set pretty much midway between Forillon National Park and Percé, the eight fully-equipped cottages are a short walk away from Haldimand Beach, a 5 km-long stretch of fine sand.

-Upriver from the Bay, on the pristine Bonaventure River known as one of the clearest in the world, you get to CIME Aventure, a company offering guided canoeing and kayaking excursions, but which also gives you the opportunity to sleep in a teepee or in a yurt, or to try out an eco-lodge.
+Upriver from the Bay, on the pristine Bonaventure River known as one of the clearest in the world, you get to CIME Aventure, a company offering guided canoeing and kayaking excursions, but which also gives you the opportunity to sleep in a yurt, or to try out a family sized cabins.
 These are small units perched on wooden pilings in the middle of the forest, the perfect setting for a unique and quiet stay.

 Mountain lovers rejoice, there is something for you!
 Built at an elevation of 615 m in the Chic-Chocs, Auberge de montagne des Chic-Chocs is the ideal place to break free from your daily routines, in the summer and in the winter.
 On top of the unmatched comfort of the rooms, the relaxed atmosphere and the delicious cuisine, you will enjoy a privileged access to a 60 km2 area in a breathtaking scenery, a vast playground for all outdoors enthusiasts.

 And now, here is a totally unusual concept: sleep in a bubble.
 Yes, you read that right.
 At Canopée Lit, in Sacré-Coeur, along the Saguenay Fjord, you can sleep in a clear bubble, perched at the top of a tree, 3 metres above the ground.
 You will feel like spending the night right under the stars, but in a real bed.
 You have the more “traditional” option of cabins, but be warned: these are also perched up high.

 Just a few kilometres from the village of Tadoussac, close to the fantastic dunes overlooking the St. Lawrence River, Domaine des Dunes has 11 fully-equipped cabins, two “ready-to-camp” tents, as well as a teepee, all in a great setting sheltered by birch trees.